World Toilet Day

 For these people, basic sanitation is often non-existent and without a toilet or latrine, open defecation is a common practice.
 People are forced to relieve themselves outside in fields, bushes, open water, forests or in other open spaces.
 This practice can lead to severe consequences, especially for women and girls that practice open defecation under the cover of darkness as they are often vulnerable to physical attacks.
 The countries where open defecation is widely practiced are the same countries with the highest rates of child deaths and malnutrition.
 Access to a functioning toilet not only has a positive impact on public health, human dignity and personal safety, but also helps stop spread of many deadly diseases.

-Through this event, Hamilton Water has been able to collect over $21,200 in donations from local organizations for Water for People Canada.
+Since 2018, Hamilton Water has been able to collect $60,000 in donations from local organizations for Water for People Canada.
 These donations will go directly to improving access to clean water and basic sanitation in areas around the world that are in need.
 Thank you to our generous donors:

 - R.V.
 Anderson Associates Limited